The Bankrate promise

 Alaska Housing Closing Cost Assistance

 This Alaska Housing program is called “Closing Cost Assistance,” but the funds can apply to your down payment, too.
-Depending on your credit, you can borrow between 3 percent and 4 percent of the home’s purchase price through this 30-year, fixed-rate assistance loan.
+Depending on your credit, you can borrow up to 4 percent of the home’s purchase price through this 30-year, fixed-rate assistance loan.
 FHA, VA or USDA loans are eligible for this program, and the only requirement is that borrowers have a minimum 640 credit score.
 However, this assistance is currently not available, so if you’re interested in this program, keep checking the Alaska Housing website for information.

 Alaska Housing Affordable Housing Enhanced Loan Program (AHELP)

 The Affordable Housing Enhanced Loan Program (AHELP) offers down payment assistance via a number of organizations throughout Alaska.
-Many of the assistance options come in the form of a second mortgage with a fixed interest rate, but there are also some grant options that don’t need to be repaid at all.
-For example, the North Pacific Rim Housing Authority offers eligible Alaska Native and American Indians grants of up to $40,000 that can be forgiven after 15 years.
+Many of the assistance options come in the form of a second mortgage with a fixed interest rate, but there are also some grant options that you don’t need to repay at all.
+For example, the North Pacific Rim Housing Authority offers eligible low- or moderate-income Alaska Native and American Indians grants of up to $40,000 that can be forgiven after 15 years.

-It’s smart to compare all of the AHELP options to see which programs can be the most cost-effective for you.
+It’s smart to compare all of the AHELP options to see which programs may be the most cost-effective for you.

 Depending on where you’re looking to buy your first home in Alaska, you might have access to other local assistance options.
-In Fairbanks, for example, the nonprofit Fairbanks Neighborhood Housing Services offers two down payment assistance programs for qualified buyers who can contribute at least $1,000 of their own funds to the purchase.
+In Fairbanks, for example, the nonprofit Fairbanks Neighborhood Housing Services offers a down payment assistance program for qualified buyers who can contribute some of their own funds to the purchase.

-For other Alaska homeownership programs, including by city, visit HUD.gov.
+For other Alaska homeownership programs, including listings by city, visit HUD.gov.

 Are you ready to buy your first home in The Last Frontier?
-You can start by determining if your income and budget are a match for Alaska Housing’s First Home Limited program, then browse participating mortgage lenders.
-Keep in mind that, whether you use a state housing finance agency program or otherwise, each bank, credit union and lender provides different loan offers and terms.
+You can start by determining if your income and budget are a match for one of Alaska Housing’s buyer assistance programs, then browse participating mortgage lenders.
+Keep in mind that, whether you use a state housing finance agency program or other financing, each bank, credit union and lender provides different loan offers and terms.
 It’s important to compare mortgage rates and calculate your estimated monthly payments so you can lock in an offer that fits your financial needs.